Call for Doctoral Dissertation Colloquium Abstracts

 DOCTORAL COLLOQUIUM SUBMISSION

-Students interested in participating in the HPCS 2012 Doctoral Colloquium are requested to submit an extended abstract between 1-3 pages (written in English, in the posted IEEE format, single-spaced, double-column, including figures, tables, and references) with the following: title, name, affiliation and contact information; name of dissertation advisor(s); an introduction to the research (problem definition, research motivations, background and literature review); method used and proposed solution (idea, existing and planned proposals, innovative aspects of the solution); current status of the research and expected results; plans to complete the research; and expected contributions.
+Students interested in participating in the HPCS 2013 Doctoral Colloquium are requested to submit an extended abstract of up to 3 pages (written in English, in the posted IEEE format, single-spaced, double-column, including figures, tables, and references) with the following: title, name, affiliation and contact information; name of dissertation adviser(s); an introduction to the research (problem definition, research motivations, background and literature review); method used and proposed solution (idea, existing and planned proposals, innovative aspects of the solution); current status of the research and expected results; plans to complete the research; and expected contributions.
 Include up to 6 keywords from the topics list.
 Add “Doctoral Dissertation Colloquium Extended Abstract” under the title, author and affiliation.

 Contributions will be reviewed and selected based on quality, relevance, and research phase.
 The selection process will focus on opportunity to benefit from participation, rather than finished research.
 All accepted doctoral abstracts are required to be presented and will be included in the conference proceedings.